 Next, click "Tones" in the left-hand sidebar.
 If you've never synced ringtones to your iPhone, you will have to check "Sync Tones," then either select "All tones" or "Selected tones" from the options.
 If you did the later, make sure the ringtones you want are checked, then hit "Sync" to finalize.

-Once iTunes has finished syncing with your iPhone, you can disconnect.
+Once iTunes has finished syncing with your iPhone, you can disconnect if you used a USB cable.

 If done correctly, your ringtone should now show up on your iPhone.
-Go to Settings -> Sounds (or Sounds & Haptics if you have an iPhone 7 or 7 Plus) -> Ringtone.
+Go to Settings -> Sounds (or Sounds & Haptics for newer iPhone models) -> Ringtone.
 Your new ringtone should be nestled above the stock options.
 Just tap it, and you'll be ready to go.
 That will change the default ringtone for any contacts that haven't already been customized.